 Procurement of goods or services will be in accordance with Council's Procurement Policy.

-Key Corporate Risk Code and Category: FE1 Finance and Economic strategy, goals and objectives in the medium to long term.
+Key Corporate Risk Code and Category:FE1 Finance and EconomicKey Corporate Risk Descriptor:Financial sustainability to support the achievement of strategy, goals and objectives in the medium to long term.